• Skip to main content

 Conduct Process

-When a Student Conduct Administrator (SCA) receives notice of a possible violation of a college policy or residence hall regulation, the SCA will determine if the report requires further attention which may lead to disciplinary charges and sanctions.
+When a case manager receives notice of a possible violation of a college policy or residence hall regulation, the case manager will determine if the report requires further attention which may lead to a disciplinary conference.

-If the SCA determines that there may have been a violation of the Code of Conduct, the SCA will schedule to meet the referred student(s) for a student conduct hearing to discuss the incident.
+If the case manager determines that there may have been a violation of the Code of Conduct, the case manager will schedule to meet the referred student(s) for a disciplinary conference to discuss the incident.

 Advisors